AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/upload-data-offline-conversions.md

 <!-- Tweak metadata title/description and heading -->

-You can upload your first-party, offline conversion data to map to your existing [!DNL Google Ads] enhanced conversions for leads.
+You can upload your first-party, offline conversion data &mdash; including hashed email addresses and telephone numbers &mdash; to map to your existing [[!DNL Google Ads] enhanced conversions for leads](/help/search-social-commerce/admin/conversion-metrics/conversion-action-google.md).
 All uploaded data is synced in real-time to [!DNL Google Ads].

 ## Upload data for [!DNL Google Ads] enhanced conversions for leads